 INFORMATION & ADVICE FOR STUDENTS AND PARENTS

-Year 11 is a crucial year for students and we recognise that this can be a stressful time for all concerned.
+This is a crucial year for students sitting exams and we recognise that this can be a stressful time for all concerned.
 We want all our students to reach their full potential and want to offer as much support and advice to parents/carers as to know how best to help.

 HOW YOU CAN HELP

-Nobody knows your child better than you.
+Nobody knows your child better than you do.
 Some need motivation and the promise of a reward, some need emotional support and others need help with their organisation.

 Provide a quiet place for revision.

 Remember stress is easier to prevent than cure.
-Make time for relaxation/exercise/socialising and help maintain a healthy work/life balance.
+Make time for relaxation, exercise, and socialising and help maintain a healthy work/life balance.

 Ensure your child eats well and drinks plenty of water.
 Sleep is also important – 8.5 hours is recommended for 16 year olds.

-After a revision session your child should be able to TEACH YOU WHAT THEY HAVE LEARNED.
-If you can learn from them you will know they have revised effectively.
+After a revision session, your child should be able to TEACH YOU WHAT THEY HAVE LEARNT.
+If you can learn from them, you will know they have revised effectively.

-You don’t have to be an expert in every subject to have a major impact.
+You do not have to be an expert in every subject to have a major impact.

 Keep a close watch on the amount of time spent on ‘social network’ sites.

-Help keep their ‘eye on the prize’ – remind them that their hard work and effort will all be worth it.
+Help them to keep their ‘eye on the prize’ – remind them that their hard work and effort will all be worth it.